Resident Base Hunting

 How much is a hunting license in Michigan?

-How much is a non-resident deer tag in Michigan?
+How much is a Michigan deer license?

 Can non-residents hunt elk in Michigan?